The pandemic brought us one positive change: an increased awareness of the value, convenience, and effectiveness of telehealth, or online counseling.

 How does it work?

 Contact your therapist as you normally would to make an appointment.
 Your provider will send you an email link, which you can click to join in a virtual therapy session over Google Meet.
 You can use your computer or tablet to participate and you do not need to download any software or subscribe to any service.
-If you use your smartphone you will just need to download the Google Hangouts Meet app.
-You can talk to your provider as you normally would — it’s that easy!
+If you use your smartphone you will just need to download the Google Meet app.
+You can talk to your counselor as you normally would — it’s that easy!

 Is it confidential?